12grapes/javascript-challenge/README.md

 1. The assessment consists of 30 questions in total.
 2. The questions of the assessment should give two options for the answer.
 Each of these options should be one of the provided answers (see `dimensions.js`).
 This is called [Ipsative questions](https://en.wikipedia.org/wiki/Ipsative).
+3. The Ipsative questions should be as the following example:

+> Pick the answer that describes you best: (this question title is the same for all questions)
+> - I am innovative (answer 1, related to Adaptability)
+> - I am honest (answer 2, related to Integrity)

-3. Dimension should be matched exactly two times.
+4. Dimension should be matched exactly two times.
 For example, the user must choose between options related to Adaptability and Collaboration twice.
-4. Each time a user chooses an answer, his score for the corresponding dimension is incremented by 1.
+5. Each time a user chooses an answer, his score for the corresponding dimension is incremented by 1.
-5. Each answer should only be shown once.
+6. Each answer should only be shown once.
-5. The result of the assessment is represented by the amount of times each dimension was chosen.
+7. The result of the assessment is represented by the amount of times each dimension was chosen.
 Here is a JSON representation:

 ```json
 {